houseman/houseman.github.io/README.md

 StockFair was my own startup business, which operated for just under five years, from October 2015 until September 2020.

 The business' mission was to be the first and best online auction platform, for the sale of livestock in South Africa.
+I identified the process of carting (to and from), holding and selling livestock at a conventional saleyard to be inefficient and archaic; ripe for a revolution!

 I developed the platform myself, using these technologies:
 - Symfony Framework (PHP 5)
 - MySql